How to Upgrade Your Home Tech Without Spending a Bundle

 Smart Lighting

-Wouldn't it be so much easier to be able to turn your lights on and off when you're away on vacation, rather than crossing your fingers and hoping for best?
-Or what about coming home late at night alone.
-With a touch of a button, you could walk into a house that's warm and welcoming.
+Wouldn’t it be so much easier to be able to control your lights when you’re away on vacation, rather than crossing your fingers and hoping for the best?
+Or, what about coming home late at night alone?
+With a touch of a button, you could walk into a house that’s warm and welcoming.

 Both smart bulbs and smart dimmers can be scheduled to turn lights on and off automatically, and they both have lighting-level presets.
 With a touch of a button, you'll can hit the sweet spot for cocktail hour or a sewing project.